Content Security Policy (CSP)

 Introduction

-Specifying Content Security Policy is a common way to secure web applications.
-This mechanism allows specifying which scripts and styles can execute on page.
-It can be done either by adding a Content-Security-Policy header or an appropriate meta tag.
+Specifying a Content Security Policy (CSP) is a common way to secure web applications.
+This policy controls which scripts and styles can run on a page.
+You can implement it by adding a Content-Security-Policy header or using a meta tag.

-It is common to allow only scripts and styles that were received from known domains or ones that have special nonce attribute.
-Nonce mechanism relies on two steps, defining nonce value in Content Security Policy and placing nonce value as an attribute in styles and scripts.
+It's common practice to allow only scripts and styles from trusted domains or those with a special nonce attribute.
+The nonce mechanism involves two steps: defining the nonce value in the Content Security Policy and adding the same nonce value as an attribute in the styles and scripts.

-Nonce mechanism requires additional definition in script-src directive of Content Security Policy:
+The nonce mechanism requires an additional definition in the script-src directive of the Content Security Policy:

 script-src <your-sources> 'nonce-INSERT_VALID_NONCE_VALUE';

-Consequently, default container code requires following modifications to work:
+As a result, the default container code requires the following modifications to function properly.

 <script type="text/javascript" nonce="INSERT_VALID_NONCE_VALUE">